oktadev/okta-blog/_source/_posts/2021-01-04-offline-jwt-validation-with-go.md

 ## Conclusion

-In this post, we have learned how to authenticate with Okta to get a JWT, how to use that JWT in the `Authentication` header of an HTTP GET request, and how to perform “offline” validation of that JWT in Go.
+In this post, we have learned how to authenticate with Okta to get a JWT, how to use that JWT in the `Authentication` header of an HTTP GET request, and how to perform "offline" validation of that JWT in Go.

 If you like this topic, be sure to [follow us on Twitter](https://twitter.com/oktadev), subscribe to [our YouTube Channel](https://youtube.com/c/oktadev), and [follow us on Twitch](https://www.twitch.tv/oktadev).